List of mayors of Imperia

-The mayor of Imperia is an elected politician who, along with the Imperia's city council, is accountable for the strategic government of Imperia in Liguria, Italy.
-The current mayor is Claudio Scajola, former minister in the Silvio Berlusconi's cabinets and centre-right independent, who took office on 27 June 2018.
+The mayor of Imperia is an elected politician who, along with the Imperia City Council, is accountable for the strategic government of Imperia in Liguria, Italy.

+The current mayor is Claudio Scajola, former Minister in many Silvio Berlusconi's cabinets and a centre-right independent, who took office on 27 June 2018.

 Overview

-According to the Italian Constitution, the mayor of Imperia is member of the city council.
+According to the Italian Constitution, the mayor of Imperia is member of the City Council.

-The mayor is elected by the population of Imperia, who also elects the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is elected by the population of Imperia, who also elects the members of the City Council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
 The mayor is entitled to appoint and release the members of his government.

 Since 1995 the mayor is elected directly by Imperia's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.

 Italian Republic (since 1946)

 City Council election (1946-1995)

-From 1946 to 1995, the Mayor of Imperia was elected by the City's Council.
+From 1946 to 1995, the mayor of Imperia was elected by the City Council.